lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 More specifically, _Azolla_ ferns systematically harbour microbes of six taxonomical orders (+@tbl:tbl3_5; fig:fig3_binning_QC_all_taxonomy; order).
 Beyond the level of order, no clear taxonomical pattern is distinguishable other than the main symbiont _N. azollae_ (fig:fig3_binning_QC_all_taxonomy; family & genus).
 The Nostocales order encompasses only the main symbiont _N. azollae_ and was highly abundant in all species, contradicting theories that other cyanobacterial strains may inhibit _Azolla_ ferns at lower abundances [@Papaefthimiou2008].
+This one other cyanobacterial bin found associated with _A. filiculoides_ 'wild' was epiphytic.
 The two most prominent orders, Burkholderiales and Rhizobiales, were already identified in Chapter \ref{foul play} [@Dijkhuizen2018].
 However, their genomes across the entire _Azolla_ genus were not published before, nor was it clear that multiple Rhizobiales and Burkholderiales genomes are systematically associated with single species of the _Azolla_ genus.
 The remaining three orders, Caulobacterales, Nevskiales and Sphingomonadales, were seen before in \ref{foul play} [@Dijkhuizen2018] (+@fig:fig2_2; +@fig:fig2_3), but not as whole genomes across the entire genus.
+Only the Nevskiales may be endophytic for it survived stringed sterilisation of _A. filiculoides_ 'minus-cyano' (+@tbl:tbl3_2 rest2)

+Despite intensive sequencing efforts, this study does not exhaust the diversity of _Azolla_ associated microbes.
+All assemblies except for _A. filiculoides_ minus_cyano contained many scaffolds near the lower abundance limit of assembly (+@fig:fig3_Azolla_genus_metagenome_order) and in concordance binning yielded many bins with only fractions of genomes (+@fig:fig3_Azfil_wild_binning +@tbl:tbl3_2).
+Still, between 11 and 21 bacterial genomes were found with any _Azolla_ species analysed here (+@tbl:tbl3_4).

 The new availability of all MAG sequences allows for studying the bacteria of the _Azolla_ genus through the perspective of comparative genomics.
 We may now inquire, for example, if _Azolla_ associated bacteria share a common ancestor and a common introduction in the _Azolla_ genus, if their metabolism is similar, and if their genomes have adapted to the symbiotic lifestyle.